Mobile, Alabama: Other sports and facilities

 South Alabama basketball is a mid-major team in the Sun Belt Conference.
 They play their home games at the Mitchell Center.
 The Archbishop Lipscomb Athletic Complex is home of AFC Mobile, which is a National Premier Soccer League team.
 The public Mobile Tennis Center includes over 50 courts, all lighted and hard-court.

 For golfers, Magnolia Grove, part of the Robert Trent Jones Golf Trail, has 36 holes.
-The Falls course was recently named the best par 3 course in America.
 The Mitchell Company Tournament of Champions was played annually at Magnolia Grove from 1999 through 2007.
 The Mobile Bay LPGA Classic took its place in 2008, also held at Mobile's Magnolia Grove.

 Mobile is home to the Azalea Trail Run, which races through historic midtown and downtown Mobile.
 This 10k run has been an annual event since 1978.
 The Azalea Trail Run is one of the premier 10k road races in the United States, attracting runners from all over the world.